|Pilot 2nd Lt. Tom Reading (survived)

 Assigned to the 5th Air Force, 3rd Bombardment Group, 89th Bombardment Squadron.
 Nicknamed "Big Nig".
 A Damon Runyon style red-Indian character was painted on the left side of the nose by 89th Bombardment Squadron C.O.
 Captain Edward Suor.
 Assigned to pilot 1st Lt.
 James L. Folse with crew chief R. J. Campbell.

-S/Sgt Burke L. Cock as gunner on a strike mission against Wewak.
+gunner S/Sgt Burke L. Cock on a strike mission against Wewak.
 Over the target, hit by ground fire that caused an oil leak and a broken crank shaft.
 Returning, this A-20 force landed into a fresh water swamp.
-Both of the crew survived the landing unhurt.
+Both of the crew survived unhurt.

 Fate of the Crew

-Both crew were rescued by a L-5 Liaison from the 25th Liaison Squadron and returned to duty.
+Afterwards, both crew were L-5 Liaison from the 25th Liaison Squadron and returned to duty.

-Until 1984, this A-20 remained in situ submerged in a fresh water swamp near Chugabaru with only the tip of the tail visible above the swamp.
+Until 1984, this A-20 remained in situ submerged in a fresh water swamp known as Bumbura Swamp near Chugabaru with only the tip of the tail visible above the waterline.

-Claringbould convinced the Royal Australian Air Force (RAAF) that this was another complete
+Claringbould convinced the Royal Australian Air Force (RAAF) that this A-20 was another complete

 A-20G Havoc worth salvaging.
 On November 20, 1985,